Entresto improved measures of heart structure and function in HFrEF patients in new Novartis study; additional data complement findings

 About the EVALUATE-HF Trial

-Four hundred and sixty-four patients were enrolled in the Phase IV, prospective, randomized, multicenter, double-blind, double dummy, parallel group, active-controlled, forced-titration 12-week EVALUATE-HF trial.2 No statistically significant difference was shown between Entresto and enalapril in the primary endpoint of change from baseline in aortic characteristic impedance at 12 weeks (-2.9 vs -0.7 dyne-sec/cm5).2
+Four hundred and sixty-four patients were randomized in the Phase IV, prospective, randomized, multicenter, double-blind, double dummy, parallel group, active-controlled, forced-titration 12-week EVALUATE-HF trial.2 No statistically significant difference was shown between Entresto and enalapril in the primary endpoint of change from baseline in aortic characteristic impedance at 12 weeks (-2.9 vs -0.7 dyne-sec/cm5).2

 Entresto improved several structural and functional echocardiographic measures versus enalapril at 12 weeks, including:2